Los Angeles Police Department: 1990s–2000s: Rodney King, LA riots, consent decree

-In 2008, Officer Russell Mecano offered to not arrest a woman in exchange for sex, and offered cash to another woman in exchange for sex.
+In 2008, Officer Russell Mecano offered to not arrest a woman in exchange for sex and offered cash to another woman in exchange for sex.
 He was convicted and sentenced to more than eight years.

 2010s–2020s

 On July 22, 2012, Alesia Thomas, an African American woman, died in the back of a police car after being kicked in the upper thigh, groin, and abdomen.
 Her cause of death was ruled "undetermined", and the autopsy report mentioned cocaine intoxication as a "major" contributing factor, but also indicated that the struggle with officers "could not be excluded" as a contributing factor to her death.
 It was later revealed that Thomas was also determined to have bipolar disorder.
 Later, LAPD officer Mary O'Callaghan was charged with assault over her actions in the case.
 As a result of these events, on September 1, 2012, civil rights activists requested an emergency meeting with LAPD Chief Charlie Beck to review arrest and use-of-force policies.

 On August 18, 2012, Ronald Weekley Jr., a college student, was punched in the face while being arrested after being stopped for riding his skateboard on the wrong side of the street.
 On August 21, 2012, Michelle Jordan, a registered nurse, was pulled over for holding her cell phone while driving.
 She was thrown to the ground twice in the course of being arrested after getting out of the car and refusing to comply with an officer's command to get back in the vehicle.

-On February 7, 2013, the LAPD was involved in what Chief Beck called "a case of mistaken identity" when, during the manhunt for murderer and fired LAPD officer, Christopher Dorner, the LAPD and the Torrance Police Department fired upon pickup trucks at two separate locations, believing them to be Dorner.
+On February 7, 2013, the LAPD was involved in what Chief Beck called "a case of mistaken identity" when, during the manhunt for the murderer and fired LAPD officer, Christopher Dorner, the LAPD and the Torrance Police Department fired upon pickup trucks at two separate locations, believing them to be Dorner.
 The first incident took place on the 19500 Block of Redbeam Avenue.
 LAPD officers fired numerous shots into the back of a blue pickup truck, allegedly without warning, and injured the two women inside.
 Twenty-five minutes later, the Torrance Police shot into the windshield of another pickup truck, narrowly missing the driver.
 In both cases the victims were not involved with the Dorner case.
 The Dorner case involved allegations of impropriety by other LAPD officers, as Dorner alleged that he had been fired for reporting brutality by his training officer.
 The manhunt was triggered by Dorner's alleged attacks against LAPD and ex-LAPD personnel.
 In 2013, the city of Los Angeles agreed to pay the two female victims of the first incident $2.1 million each to settle the matter.
 The city of Torrance agreed to pay the victim of the second incident $1.8 million.